TABLE OF CONTENTS

 {{object.field}}

-- To tag an element of an array or list:
+- To tag an element of an array or list, use the index of the element to reference it, for example:

 {{object.array.0}}